The Best Towel Warmers Under 100 (2026)

 | Size | X-Large |

-This Aquatrend heated towel rack is the pick for a busy household rather than a single user.
-Where the bucket warmers handle one towel at a time, the X-Large stainless steel frame is built to hold several full-size towels together, so a family can hang theirs side by side and have warm, dry towels ready in the morning.
-In practice it works as much as a heated drying rack as a luxury, which is the more compelling reason to buy at this size: damp towels in a shared bathroom otherwise never fully dry.
+This Aquatrend heated towel rack suits a busy household rather than a single user.
+The bucket warmers handle one towel at a time; the X-Large stainless steel frame holds several full-size towels together, so a family can hang theirs side by side and have warm, dry towels ready in the morning.
+In practice it works as much as a heated drying rack as a luxury, which is the more compelling reason to buy at this size: damp towels in a shared bathroom otherwise stay wet.

 Be clear-eyed about what it asks for in return.
 At $189.99 it's one of the most expensive units in this comparison, well above the under-$100 bucket models, and its large frame needs genuine space and, depending on the mounting, a spot on the wall.
-The bar-style heat is also gentler and slower than an enclosed bucket, so this isn't the unit to buy if you want one towel hot in three minutes.
-But if your problem is several people and several towels, the extra capacity is something the cheaper picks can't give you.
+The bar-style heat also runs gentler and slower than an enclosed bucket, so skip this one if you want a single towel hot in three minutes.
+For several people and several towels, though, the extra capacity is something the cheaper picks can't give you.

 What we like